 - A father heart longs for a relationship with his creation.
 Fathers take delight in their children.
 On earth, not all fathers embody the qualities fathers ought to have, but the general ideal of a father’s caring attitude towards his children is easily recognized.
 In the same way, God, as a perfect Father, does not want to simply sit back and observe his creation, rather He desires to be close to us, to bless us, and be involved in our lives in the deepest sense.
 This is the whole point of creating humanity in the first place – He wants to live with us forever, in happiness and harmony!
 A healthy spirit (the part of us that relates to God) is then of greater importance than anything else.
 God wants to give us, first and foremost, the deep inner joy that only comes from being close to Him.

 - A righteous king will remove from his kingdom that which is rebellious.
 Any one of us will feel the desire to cut ties with someone who perpetually mistreats us.
 How much more will a righteous king, who deserves honour, eliminate anything that truly offends him?
 Nothing offends a king more than rebellion.
 So what is rebellion?
 It is continuing to do anything that the king has forbidden.
 The Christian claim is that God has laid out many standards of behavior for humanity.
 Continuing to live contrary to any of these is rebellion, and is always done in the full view of God.
+(Scary, since we all continue to miss living up to God’s standard.)
 With God we have the greatest possible being (infinitely good, infinitely worthy, infinitely pure) so the disparity between Him and any level, however small, of rebellion is infinitely glaring and infinitely inappropriate.
 That such a king would do away with those who continue to be rebellious is therefore an absolute certainty.

 - A father heart will go to extreme lengths to rescue his creation that has been corrupted.
 Fathers have a special attachment to their children and do not easily give up on them when they fail to live up to expectations.
 Fathers make sincere efforts to benefit their children, whether that be by giving time, physical energy, money, forgiveness, discipline, etc. God’s father heart will actively apply Himself to the goal of restoring the relationship with His creation after their rebellion.
 Compassion is a father heart’s driving force, and it compels him to offer full forgiveness.
 Regardless of the wrongs committed against him or the time spent rebelling against him, a father heart will patiently wait for His offer of restoration to be accepted.
 The offer is for full amnesty, and does not carry with it ongoing blame or resentment.
 The father heart of God may show itself in many ways, but one would certainly be: coming down to earth to present Himself in person, to explain His expectations, reveal His authenticity, demonstrate how to live and take hold of His gift, and showcase His compassion through great sacrifice.
 All of these actions were accomplished by Jesus Christ while he walked the earth.
 His followers continue to point to Him as the living message of God as righteous king and father heart.